May 4, 2020

 At this point, you’ll have a clear wedding style that rings true to what you’re envisioning for your big day.
 Now we want you to start deleting any pins from your master wedding board that don’t fit within that style.
 This will help you curate images and inspiration in a well-defined way.
 It also helps by eliminating shiny toy syndrome down the line.
 Once you’ve fully committed to your wedding style – don’t look back.

 You’ve reached one of the easiest steps – create unique wedding boards.
-These wedding boards are specific to different elements within your wedding.
+These Pinterest wedding boards are specific to different elements within your wedding planning.
 We’ve listed some common wedding board topics:

 Once you’ve created all the individual boards begin transferring pins from your master board to their element-specific board.
 Once you are finished you should have everything organized into its own wedding subcategory.